ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 ### Standard HCX connectivity
 {: #hcxclient-planning-standard-connect}

-As deployed by the {{site.data.keyword.vmwaresolutions_short}} automation, HCX cloud side installation is configured to connect to across the internet by default.
+As deployed by the {{site.data.keyword.vmwaresolutions_short}} automation, HCX cloud-side installation is configured to connect to across the internet by default.

 ## Related links
 {: #hcxclient-planning-related}